The Third Argument: "The Third Argument"

-The storyteller tells the story of Hernán Cortés reaching the Aztec Empire with his troops.
+The narrator tells the story of Hernán Cortés reaching the Aztec Empire with his troops.
 Despite having only 400 soldiers, he is convinced in his victory over Aztecs out of three arguments.
 First, he has 16 horses, which Aztecs believed were evil gods.
-Second, there was an Aztec legend about a golden-haired god expatriated from the continent, but who will return, coming from the east, in "the year of reed"; Cortés had blonde hair, and the year of the god's return was, according to Aztec calendar, 1519, the year of Cortés' coming.
+Second, there was an Aztec legend about a golden-haired god expatriated from the continent who will return, coming from the east, in "the year of reed"; Cortés had blonde hair, and the year of the god's return was, according to Aztec calendar, 1519, the year of Cortés' coming.
 The third argument was "too complicated to be written or drawn.
 Thus it remains unknown.
 The third argument was, however, without any doubt, perfectly clear and known to every one of Cortés' soldiers."
 The Spanish march into Tenochtitlan, and Moctezuma II offers them peace.
-One of Moctezuma's closest counselors is sacrificed to the gods; as the storyteller explains, Aztecs believed that the human sacrifice is more valuable if the sacrificed was someone close to the person who offers the sacrifice.
-After the rebellion against Moctezuma, Cortés has to deal with the rebels and the Tenochtitlan officially falls into the hands of the Spanish.
+One of Moctezuma's closest counselors is sacrificed to the gods; as the narrator explains, Aztecs believed that the human sacrifice was more valuable if the sacrificed was someone close to the person who offers the sacrifice.
+After the rebellion against Moctezuma, Cortés has to deal with the rebels and the Tenochtitlan falls into the hands of the Spanish.

 The story turns to the legend of Juan Diego.
-During one winter, a poor Indian hunter has a vision of a woman (in the legend of Diego, the apparition was of Virgin Mary, but in this version she resembles Aztec goddess).
+During one winter, a poor Indian hunter has a vision of a woman (in the legend of Diego, the apparition was of Virgin Mary, but in this version she resembles an Aztec goddess).
 He tells a Catholic missionary that the vision told him they should build a temple.
 The priest asks for a proof, and the Indian returns to the place where he had a vision.
 Finding nothing, he returns to the priest and, while declaring the woman is gone, fresh roses fall from his robe, which convinces the priest the vision was real.
 On the place of the vision Basilica of Our Lady of Guadalupe was built.

-The storyteller (presumably Pavić) describes his visit to Mexico City and the Basilica.
+The narrator (presumably Pavić) describes his visit to Mexico City and the Basilica.
 Every year a large number of people attend the festivities in honor of Our Lady of Guadalupe.
 Every time a murder happens; as the storyteller explains, it is quite often that someone kills his friend "in the moment of true intimacy".
 One such case included a taxi driver who said to his friend: "Wait here, I'm going to fetch a knife.
 I'm going to kill you", after which he stabbed his friend, who waited peacefully, to death.
 The storyteller declares: "One evening, returning alone from a dinner, I was thinking about that event.
 In the dead of night I was passing through huge and desert park Chapultepec.
 However, there was no need for fear.
 In the huge and foreign city around me, among millions of inhabitants of Ciudad de México, there was no man who loved me.
 I was completely safe.
 The Cortés' third argument is, evidently, still valid."